CodeVA-Curriculum/twine-trail-guide/modules/concepts/link-passages.md

 ## Create a Link

 Finally, it's time to add a *link* to the first passage that connects it to the new passage.
-Open the `intro` passage, and add the link by adding to the passage like so:
+Open the `intro` passage, and add the link by modifying the passage like so:

-:::passage{title="Intro"}
+:::code-and-image{name="Intro"}
 ```
 Once upon a time, a spider was looking for a place to spin thier web.
 They walked into the forest alone, looking for a good spot to make their new home.
 Over the hill, they spotted a peaceful clearing.